How to: Add a Chart to a Dashboard

 Configure the Hidden Component

-This Hidden component houses the KPI count that you'll create in your dwfKPI Data Workflow.
+This Hidden component stores the KPI count that you'll create in your dwfKPI Data Workflow.
 You'll use this value in your KPI widget.

-1. Drag and drop a Hidden component onto your canvas.
-Place your Hidden component below the dwfProcessSubmissions Data Workflow.
+1. Drag and drop a Hidden component onto your canvas, placing it below the dwfProcessSubmissions Data Workflow component.

-2. Enter hiddenKpi in the Property ID and Label Text.
+2. In the Property ID and Label Text fields, enter hiddenKpi.

 Configure the Data Workflow Component